This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon forget.

 The best way to explore Inishmore, one of Ireland’s Aran Islands, is by bike.
-In just one day, visitors can see the island’s main historic sites and natural attractions, all while enjoying the freedom of two wheels.
+In just one day, visitors can see the island’s main historical sites and natural attractions, all while enjoying the freedom of two wheels.

 Bikes can conveniently be rented at the pier in Kilronan, where ferries arrive from Galway and Doolin.
-There’s no set route to follow, so cyclists can choose to head west along Cottage Road, or follow the northern coast to Kilmurvey Beach, passing a seal colony along the way.
+There’s no set route to follow, so cyclists can choose to head west along Cottage Road or follow the northern coast to Kilmurvey Beach, passing a seal colony along the way.

 Cyclists who continue biking northwest from Dún Aengus fort will come across the Seven Churches, a collection of ruined monastic houses, churches, and tombstones.